389ds/389ds.github.io/docs/389ds/contributing.md

 These packages are then located in dist/rpms or dist/srpms

+It can happen that the building process will fail on one of the stages with an error about npm vulnerabilities.
+They can be fixed semi-automaticly by running:

+    pushd src/cockpit/389-ds-console
+    npm audit fix
+    popd

+It is advisable to create a separate commit for fixing the audit issues.

 In 389-ds-base-1.4.0 you can package the source code and latest UI (cockpit plugin/node_modules).
 You do have to create a git tag, but you can just delete it after making the tarball

     export TAG=389-ds-base-1.4.0.25 ; git tag $TAG ; make -f rpm.mk dist-bz2